ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/06-real_world_elevation.md

 [BlenderGIS plugin](https://github.com/domlysz/BlenderGIS) and elevation data from [opentopography.org](https://opentopography.org/).
 We will then export the model as a `.dae` file and a texture as `.tif` to be used in Gazebo.
-Finally, we will create a simple Gazebo `.world` to view the created model.
+Finally, we will create a simple Gazebo `.sdf` to view the created model.

 ## 1. Getting Blender and the plugin